 3.3.
 Coverage - sector

-The data for Services Turnover Index (STI) are the result of conducting three-standalone STS quarterly surveys on Other services (sections I, J, M, N), Transportation and storage (section H) and Distributive trade (G45, G46), which comprises business entities/legal units which are, by the main activity, registered within service activities:
+The data for Services Turnover Index (STI) are the result of conducting two-standalone STS quarterly surveys on Other services (sections I, J, M, N) and Transportation and storage (section H), which comprises business entities/legal units which are, by the main activity, registered within service activities:

 H - Transportation and Storage;